Oil & Gas in

 Oil and gas analysis in Mercosur and South America should not stop at resource rankings or production headlines.
 The relevant questions are operational, infrastructural and commercial.

-Where does the real production potential sit?
+Where does production potential sit?

 Production potential matters most where resource quality can be paired with infrastructure and demand.
 Vaca Muerta and Brazil’s pre-salt are strong examples, but they follow different technical and economic models.